 Installation of an artificial sphincter may be done for:

 How Well It Works

-Artificial sphincter placement is a successful treatment for up to 9 out of 10 men who have incontinence after prostate removal.
+Artificial sphincter placement is a successful treatment for up to 90 out of 100 men who have incontinence after prostate removal.
 And most men are happy with the artificial sphincter.1

-Complications with this type of surgery include
+Complications with this type of surgery include:

 What To Think About

 Wessells H, Peterson AC (2012).
 Surgical treatment of male sphincteric urinary incontinence: The male perineal sling and artificial urinary sphincter.
-In AJ Wein et al., eds., Campbell-Walsh Urology, 9th ed., vol. 3, pp. 2391-2403.
-Philadelphia: Saunders
+In AJ Wein et al., eds., Campbell-Walsh Urology, 10th ed., vol. 3, pp. 2290-2305.
+Philadelphia: Saunders.